Framework-R-D/phlex-design/doc/function_notation.rst

    g&: \mathbbm{1} \rightarrow \mathbb{R}\ .

-This notation will be used as we discuss the operators required of Phlex's higher-order functions.
+This notation will be used as we discuss the operators required by Phlex's higher-order functions.

 .. rubric:: Footnotes